htrc/BookwormDB/README.md

 1. Install some dependencies; mysql or mariadb for databases.
 2. Download the latest release, either by cloning this git repo or downloading a zip.
 3. Navigate to the folder in the terminal, and type `pip install .`.
+Hi
 4. Type `bookworm --help` to confirm the executable has worked.
 If this doesn't work, file a bug report.
 5. (No longer?)
 Type `bookworm config mysql` for some interactive prompts to allow Bookworm to edit MySQL databases on your server.
 (Note that this makes some other changes to your mysql configuration files; you may want to copy them first if you're using it for other things.)